History of NYOS

 10 January 1987

-Percussionist Dame Evelyn Glennie featured as soloist in John McLeod's Percussion Concerto, which is conducted by the composer.
+Pictured: Percussionist Dame Evelyn Glennie features as the soloist in John McLeod's Percussion Concerto, which is conducted by the composer.

 1 November 1987

-Richard Chester joins as Director of the organisation, a post he held for 20 years.
+Richard Chester joined as Director of the organisation, a post he held for 20 years.

 1988